codenvy/docs/src/main/_docs/admin-guide/admin-cli.md

 *download*

 Used to download Docker images that will be stored in your Docker images repository.
 This command downloads images that are used by the CLI as utilities, for Codenvy to do initialization and configuration, and for the runtime images that Codenvy needs when it starts.
 This command respects `--offline`, `--pull`, `--force`, and `--no-force` (default).
-This command is invoked by `codenvy init`, `codenvy config`, and `codenvy start`.
+This command is invoked by `init`, `config`, and `start`.

-This command is invoked by `codenvy init` before initialization to download the images for the version specified by `codenvy/cli:<version>`.
+This command is invoked by `init` before initialization to download the images for the version specified by `codenvy/cli:<version>`.

 -----

 *version*

-Provides information on the current version and the available versions that are hosted in Codenvy's repositories. `codenvy upgrade` enforces upgrade sequences and will prevent you from upgrading one version to another version where data migrations cannot be guaranteed.
+Provides information on the current version and the available versions that are hosted in Codenvy's repositories. `upgrade` enforces upgrade sequences and will prevent you from upgrading one version to another version where data migrations cannot be guaranteed.

 -----

 *upgrade*

 Manages the sequence of upgrading Codenvy from one version to another.
-Run `codenvy version` to get a list of available versions that you can upgrade to.
+Run `version` to get a list of available versions that you can upgrade to.

 Upgrading Codenvy is done by using a `codenvy/cli:<version>` that is newer than the version you currently have installed.
 For example, if you have 5.0.0-M2 installed and want to upgrade to 5.0.0-M7, then: